interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 ### Implementation {#rsa-sha-256-condition-type-implementation}
 The recommended modulus size as of 2016 is 2048 bits [KEYLENGTH-RECOMMENDATION](#KEYLENGTH-RECOMMENDATION) .
 In the future we anticipate an upgrade to 3072 bits which provides approximately 128 bits of security [NIST-KEYMANAGEMENT](#NIST-KEYMANAGEMENT) (p.
 64), about the same level as SHA-256.

+### Validating {#rsa-sha-256-condition-type-validating}

+An RSA-SHA-256 fulfillment is valid iff :

+  1. F.signature is valid for the message M, given the RSA public key derived using a modulus of F.modulus and an exponent of 65537.
+  2. D is equal to C.

 ### Example {#rsa-sha-256-example}

-Example condition:

-    cc:3:11:Bw-r77AGqSCL0huuMQYj3KW0Jh67Fpayeq9h_4UJctg:260

-Example fulfillment:

-    cf:3:gYCzDnqTh4O6v4NoUP9J4U-H4_ktXEbjP-yj5PCyI1hYCxF2WZX0uO6n-0cSwuHjFvf3dalT0jIhahadmmTdwAcSCkALN_KvwHe2L-ME3nTeahGexAdrUpxPYJawuq1PUz3wFzubgi_YXWX6S--pLY9ST2nLygE2vYDQlcFprsDglYGAjQM0-Z5B-953uQtJ5dXL1D5TWpM0s0eFF0Zty7J2Y3Nb0PqsR5I47a2wYlA7-106vjC8gHFdHVeSR6JksSrhj8YaMWfV0A6qhPz6hq-TqSKCXd4mf3eCpyyFYR_EyH5zXd56sJEU3snWlFbB_bKAW4si_qdfY9dT87YGUp_Grm0
+TODO

 ## ED25519 {#ed25519-condition-type}
 ED25519 is assigned the type ID 4.
-It relies only on the ED25519 feature suite which corresponds to a bitmask of 0x20.
+It relies on the SHA-512 digest algorithm and the ED25519 signature scheme as the condition fingerprint is not a digest.

-The exact algorithm and encodings used for public key and signature are defined in [I-D.irtf-cfrg-eddsa](#I-D.irtf-cfrg-eddsa) as Ed25519.
+The exact algorithm and encodings used for the public key and signature are defined in [I-D.irtf-cfrg-eddsa](#I-D.irtf-cfrg-eddsa) as Ed25519.
 SHA-512 is used as the hashing function.

-Note: This document is not defining the SHA-512 versions of other condition types.
-In addition, the Ed25519 condition type is already uniquely identified by a corresponding Ed25519 feature suite.
-Therefore we intentionally do not introduce a SHA-512 feature suite in this document.

-### Condition {#ed25519-condition-type-condition}
+### Condition Format {#ed25519-condition-type-condition}

-The fingerprint of a ED25519 condition is the 32 byte Ed25519 public key.
+The fingerprint of an ED25519 condition is the 32 byte Ed25519 public key.
 Since the public key is already very small, we do not hash it.

 ### Fulfillment {#ed25519-condition-type-fulfillment}